z-tofu/audio-tool/README.md

 A high-performance command-line tool written in Rust to generate transparent video visualizations from audio files.

-The tool uses `tiny-skia` for blazing-fast software rendering and `rayon` to parallelize frame generation across CPU cores.
+The tool uses `tiny-skia` for software rendering and `rayon` to parallelize frame generation across CPU cores.
 It pipes the rendered frames directly to `ffmpeg` to generate video files with full alpha transparency support (such as ProRes MOV or WebM Alpha), making the resulting visualizations perfect for dropping into your video editing software of choice.

 ## Prerequisites